 I am currently at work on a monograph organized around several themes in the history of the French Mandate in Syria-Lebanon: the influence of World War One on the economic and social theorization of colonial rule, the role of Fordism in the establishment of the Mandate's development regime, the impact of transnational and global diaspora on the politics of colonial economic development, the role of the League of Nations as a platform for the creation of new economic and legal norms in international and imperial politics.
-Press submission 2018.
+Under advance contract with Cornell University Press.

 From the League of Nations to the United Nations: New Approaches to International Institutions, with Alanna O'Malley (Routledge, May 2018).

 I direct this centre, which aims to be the principal focus for research at Birmingham on the history of Britain, Europe and the wider world since WW1.

 Drawing together expertise from across the College of Arts and Law, the Centre provides a unique intellectual forum for academic staff and postgraduates working within the field, and a base for research both for its members and in collaboration with other institutions.
 The Centre is ideally located for research on any aspect of the modern world and hosts a flourishing MA in Contemporary History.

 I co-convene this seminar at the IHR and was lead convener in 2017.

 Venue: Wolfson Room NB02, Basement, IHR, North block, Senate House unless otherwise stated